 Contact High Sobriety

-Learn more about how our Cannabis-Inclusive Recovery Community can work for you!
+Learn more about how our Cannabis-Inclusive Recovery Solutions can work for you!

 For generations, the metric of success in recovery has been “was the drug test clean?”
 Toxicology testing is an important data point but should it be the only one that matters?
 High Sobriety has a different take on recovery.
 We believe recovery is a self-defined state of being for individuals actively seeking to improve physical, emotional, and mental health.
 High Sobriety doesn’t believe any of us will ever bat 1.000, we are all in a constant state of change and working to reach our better selves.
 Our goals are broader than the binary question of “was the drug screen clean or dirty”.

 To reach our potential, don’t we have to be drug free?
 Maybe.
 When you have seen one alcoholic or addict, you have seen just that, one alcoholic or addict.
 There are no hard and fast answers for any one person, our road maps are all different.
 What we know empirically is that nobody finds any kind of recovery if they are dead.
 Recovery isn’t a decision, it’s a process, it isn’t a resolve or promise it’s a commitment, and a game of inches.
 If the journey starts and continues, there is no way to know the ultimate point of landing.